karaoc/dayz.test/[Modding]-Modders-Support-and-Requests.md

 Follow the instructions at [Submitting content to Expansion](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BModding%5D-Modders-Support-and-Requests#submitting-content-to-expansion)

 # Mod compabilities
-**You are the author** of the mod and you would like to make your mod compatible with a Expansion feature.
+If **you are the author** of the mod and you would like to make your mod compatible with a Expansion feature.
 [Please open a issue](https://github.com/salutesh/DayZ-Expansion-Scripts/issues) or contact LieutenantMaster#9023 on discord (DM recommended) with the following informations:
 - Steam workshop link of your mod
 - Describe your issue
 - Steps to reproduce the issue if needed